 We see from the national profile that the average ordinary council meeting attendance per college in 2009 - an average for the first four meetings for which attendance was indicated by college council secretaries - was 11 out of a national average of 13 members per council.
 Well above 50% of members attended ordinary council meetings nationally, then - a robust state of affairs.
-This compares with a provincial average of 10 out of 13 members per college council.
-Against the backdrop of these national and provincial averages, Letaba College achieved a good average attendance figure of 12 out of a possible 14 members per ordinary council meeting.
+This compares with a provincial average of 10 out of 13 persons per college council.
+This college has an average attendance of 11.